One Central Saigon: Design

 The mixed-use development is designed by American architectural firm Arquitectonica.
-The development consists of two high-rise towers which are connected together through a podium.
+The development consists of two high-rise towers which are connected together through a 10-storey podium with 6-level basement.
 The West Tower is 240 m tall and will hold office spaces in the lower half and a Ritz-Carlton Hotel in the upper half.
 The East Tower is 218 m tall and will hold luxury apartments also operated by The Ritz-Carlton.
-The podium beneath will include 58,400 sqm of retail space and will have an underground connection to the Bến Thành station, which are known as Entrance/Exit 4 & 5, the central terminus of the Ho Chi Minh City Metro.
+The podium beneath will include 58,400 sqm of retail space and will have an underground connection to the Ben Thanh station, which are known as Entrance/Exit 4 & 5, the central station of the city metro.

 Construction

 Construction of the tower started in 14 October 2019 and was expected to be completed in 2024.
+However, the construction has stopped again until 2026 and to be completed in 2027.